Do Capacity Constraints Constrain Coalitions?: Omitted Proofs

-Case 1: Agent $j$'s path contains both the source and sink nodes of $G_i$.
+\begin{enumerate} \item Agent $j$'s path contains both the source and sink nodes of $G_i$.
 In that case, either agent $j$'s path in $G_i$ has an edge $e$ that is used by $c_e$ agents, or the path is used by agents $j, \ldots, n$.
-If the path contains an edge $e$ that is used by $c_e$ agents in $r$, the path cannot be used by more than $c_e$ agents after the deviation.
+If the path contains an edge $e$ that is used by $c_e$ agents in $\bm{r}$, the path cannot be used by more than $c_e$ agents after the deviation.
 If the path is already used by agents $j, \ldots, n$, no other agents can join the path, since $j = \min{C}$.
-In both cases, the cost of agent $j$ in $G_i$ does not decrease.

-Case 2: $i = l$ and agent $j$'s source or sink node is an inner node of $G_l$.
+In both cases, the cost of agent $j$ in $G_i$ does not decrease. \item $i = l$ and agent $j$'s source or sink node is an inner node of $G_l$.
 In that case, the only agents who can join agent $j$'s path in $G_l$ are agents whose path contains both the source and sink nodes of $G_l$.
 However, the agents are ordered so that these agents are indexed lower than $j$.
-These agents do not participate in the deviation, and we conclude that agent $j$ cannot reduce the cost of her path in $G_l$.
+These agents do not participate in the deviation, and we conclude that agent $j$ cannot reduce the cost of her path in $G_l$. \end{enumerate}

 We have shown that the cost of agent $j$ cannot decrease after the deviation, which contradicts the assumption that the deviation is profitable.
-Therefore, $r$ is a SE.
+Therefore, $\bm{r}$ is a SE.

 The converse direction relies on previous proofs.
-For every non-SPP network, we have already shown that there is a symmetric CCS game played on it that has no SE.
+For every non-SPP network, we have already shown that there is a symmetric CFCSC game played on it that has no SE.
 Epstein et al.\ \cite{CostSharingSE} have provided an example of a game with multiple source and sink nodes that is played on the network depicted in Figure~\ref{fig:SPP_No_SE}(a) and does not admit a SE.
 An equivalent game can be played on the network presented in Figure~\ref{fig:SPP_No_SE}(b), by setting the cost of the additional edge to be $0$.
-It is easy to show that one of the networks of Figure~\ref{fig:SPP_No_SE} is embedded in every SPP network $G=G_1 \rightarrow G_2 \rightarrow \ldots \rightarrow G_k$ that at least two of her subnetworks $G_1, \ldots, G_k$ are not networks of parallel edges.
+It is easy to show that one of the networks of Figure~\ref{fig:SPP_No_SE} is embedded in every SPP network $G=G_1 \rightarrow G_2 \rightarrow \ldots \rightarrow G_k$ that at least two of its subnetworks $G_1, \ldots, G_k$ are not networks of parallel edges.
 By the arguments used in the proof of Theorem~\ref{thm:no-se-on-non-spp}, it follows that these networks do not admit a SE. \end{proof}